Free shipping from 29 € (Germany)

 Fig. 2: Not too dry, rotting processes in the horn wall due to WLD

-Fig. 3: These hooves are not too dry either, but have rotting processes in the wall and white line
+Fig. 3: These hooves are not too dry either, but have rotting processes in the wall and the white line

 Tips against dry hooves